Certificate in Victim Advocacy

 Who is this program for?

-The Certificate in Victim Advocacy is designed for individuals passionate about supporting crime victims and making a meaningful difference in their communities.
-This certificate is ideal for the following:
+The certificate is designed for individuals passionate about supporting crime victims and making a meaningful difference in their communities.
+It is especially ideal for the following:

 - Current criminal justice professionals seeking to advance their knowledge of victimology and advocacy